uc-cdis/indexd/README.md

 <img align="left" src="./docs/gen3.png" alt="Gen3 Logo" height="97" hspace="20"/>
 </div>

-_Indexd is vital microservice used in the [Gen3 Open Source Software Platform](https://gen3.org).
+_Indexd is a vital microservice used in the [Gen3 Open Source Software Platform](https://gen3.org).
 Gen3 is used for developing data commons that colocate compute and storage.
 Data commons accelerate and democratize the process of scientific discovery, especially over large or complex datasets._

 ---